 Maintain a Low Balance

-A significant part of your credit score is determined by your debt-to-credit limit ratio, or how much credit you have access to compared to how much you're actually using.
-For example, if you have a $300 balance on a credit card with a $1,000 limit, you'd have a debt-to-credit limit ratio of 30% on that card.
+An important part of your credit score is based on your debt-to-credit utilization ratio—simply put, how much debt you have compared to how much credit you can access.
+For example, if you have a $300 balance on a credit card with a $1,000 limit, you'd have a debt-to-credit utilization ratio of 30% on that card.

-If you have multiple credit accounts, you'll need to take into account your ratio across all of them.
-Let's say you have one credit card with a $1,000 limit and a $300 balance, another card with a $500 limit but no balance.
-Your credit limit here is actually $1,500, spread across two cards, so your debt-to-credit limit ratio would be 20%.
+If you have multiple credit accounts, it’s important to know your total ratio across all those accounts.
+As an example, let's say you have one credit card with a $1,000 limit and a $300 balance, plus another card with a $500 limit but no balance.
+Your credit limit would be $1,500, spread across two cards, so your debt-to-credit utilization ratio would be 20%.

 Keep Your Oldest Account Open and in Good Standing

-Want to know one of the biggest mistakes you can make after paying down your debt?
-Closing your oldest account.
-That's because the length of your credit history plays a key role in your credit score — so the older your credit accounts, the better.
-Closing your oldest account makes your credit history look shorter than it really is, which can lower your score.
-Consider your financial goals: if it makes sense to do so, keep your oldest account open and in good standing so it can continue to help your score.
+The length of your credit history plays a key role in your credit score — and the older your credit accounts, the better.
+Closing your oldest account makes your credit history look shorter than it really is, which can then lower your score.
+Consider your financial goals: if it makes sense to do so, keep your oldest account open and in good standing so it is an asset to your score.

 By the way, if you're concerned about other credit checks — for example, when you sign up for a new utility, or you request a copy of your credit report — you don't need to worry about your score.
-These are called “soft inquiries," and won't impact your credit.
+These “soft inquiries" don't impact your credit.

-It's a good idea to check on your credit score and credit history at least once a year or before you apply for any new car loan or mortgage.
-And if you find a mistake, notify each of the three credit bureaus — Equifax, Transunion and Experian — so they can investigate.
+It's a good idea to check on your credit score and credit history yearly--or before you apply for any new car loan or mortgage.
+And if you find an error, notify each of the three credit bureaus — Equifax, Transunion, and Experian — so they can investigate.